blizstone/STI-Project-Group-5/README.md

 Connection of Website database – Create a database named ‘digiscam’ in phpMyAdmin.
 Then continue by importing the sql file given below.

+To view the file in https: please go to the link, https://localhost/STI-Project-Group-5/

+To configure https in your XAMPP, please go to the C:\xampp\apache\conf\extra directory, and replace the httpd-vhosts.conf file